 The era of the Anacostia River's mistreatment is coming to an end, and the Anacostia Watershed Society is leading the way to a fishable and swimmable river by 2025.
-With new milestones under our belt, we enter year three of the countdown...
+Join us as we count down to a clean river!

 In 2017, the goal of the campaign was to restore 10 acres of healthy habitat in the watershed that will preserve the beauty and biodiversity of our local river.
 Wildlife, plants, pollinators, and human communities are strengthened and sustained by building and recovering natural spaces like meadows, tree canopies, and native plant gardens.
 We celebrated the campaign at a reception held at Nationals Park, overlooking the river, and were joined by hundreds of supporters who helped raise more than $90,000 to support our habitat restoration efforts!